 The best way to convey what your wishes are is through written information saved as a document called an advance healthcare directive.
 These legal documents are helpful to yourself and your caregivers.
 Most of these documents can be prepared for free without the use of a lawyer.
+Provide a copy to your doctor and to the hospital so that it is part of your health record.

 Having conversations about death and dying, or becoming incapacitated, does not signal that the end is near or negate hope for the future.
-Quite the opposite, it can be an opportunity to discuss with loved ones your personal goals, values and beliefs, let them know the care and treatment you would
+Quite the opposite, it can be an opportunity to discuss with loved ones your personal goals, values and beliefs, let them know the care and treatment you would prefer and to convey to them any information you would want to make sure they know.
+Something to consider: some people plan a social event around the topic of death and dying to discuss how to take charge of some of the issues around life ending.